thebitmonk/send_post_api/docs/TrackApi.md

 var emailType = "emailType_example"; // String | The type of email such as gmail, yahoo etc. which was sent.
 This is inferred from to email address

+var email = "email_example"; // String | email to add in suppression

 var callback = function(error, data, response) {
   if (error) {